Cat Insurance

 Common Health Issues Cat Insurance Covers

-Cats have specific health risks that vary by breed, age and lifestyle.
-Cat insurance can cover the cost of accidents, illnesses and hereditary conditions that show up at any life stage.
+Cats have health risks that vary by breed, age and lifestyle.
+Cat insurance can cover the cost of accidents, illnesses and hereditary conditions that can appear at any life stage.
 Here are five common cat health problems and how pet insurance can help reduce what you owe.

 Urinary blockage